 Both are good for Test/Dev scenarios.

 Rubrik is a very interesting solution with great features and unique approach.
-Data protection based on SLA, replication within a multi-cloud environment (Cloud-to-Cloud, Cloud-to-On-Prem or On-Prem-to-Cloud) or instant application and database availability and cost-effective alternative to tape for long-term data retention make Rubrik a good candidate for modern data center.
+Data protection based on SLA, replication within a multi-cloud environment (Cloud-to-Cloud, Cloud-to-On-Prem or On-Prem-to-Cloud) or instant application and database availability and cost-effective alternative to tape for long-term data retention make Rubrik a good candidate for a modern data centre.